boxyhq/website/guides/jackson/frameworks/react.md

 Typically you would use your backend service (Eg: Express.js) to call the SAML Jackson API to fetch the user profile using the `accessToken`.

-Here is a sample Express route to fetch the user profile.
+Here are the express.js routes that return the user profile either on login or by parsing the JWT from the client-side cookie.

 ```js
 app.get('/api/authenticate', async function (req, res, next) {